Commentary: Expectations for reset in US-China relations must be managed

 Plans are also underway to step-up smog emission caps, expand nuclear power capacities and extend regulatory oversight to high-pollution sectors.

 One reason why diplomats are likely to commit to climate cooperation is the absence of political trade-offs.
-US climate envoy John Kerry made it categorically clear last month that climate cooperation with Beijing would not serve as a “tradeoff of climate” for other issues.
+US climate envoy John Kerry made it categorically clear last month that climate cooperation with Beijing would not serve as a “trade-off" for other issues.

 CONTAINMENT ECONOMICS